-The Zero Theorem (2013) is easily Terry Gilliam’s most accomplished film since 12 Monkeys, and it’s probably my favorite since Brazil – a film with which it bears a certain stylistic resemblance.
-The screen is busy with cockamamie, googly-eyed effects and set design, the usual visionary antics for which Gilliam has become famous, as fun to watch as ever…and this time, not at the expense of coherent narrative.
-Despite all these strengths, though, it’s still a qualified success, sadly disfigured by its unsophisticated gender politics.
+The Zero Theorem (2013) is easily Terry Gilliam’s most accomplished film since 12 Monkeys, and it’s probably my favorite since Brazil, a film with which it bears a certain stylistic resemblance.
+The screen is busy with cockamamie, googly-eyed effects and set design, the usual visionary antics for which Gilliam has become famous, as fun to watch as ever.
+And this time, it’s not at the expense of coherent narrative.
+Despite all these strengths, it’s still a qualified success, sadly disfigured by its unsophisticated gender politics.

-It’s in this relationship – and in its gender politics generally – that the film falls on its face.
-Bainsley is pretty much the quintessentially problematic female character: a token feminine presence, treated with immature male-gazey lust, who serves as a catalyst for, and is inexplicably interested in, a blasé leading man who never earns that interest.
-Fortunately Waltz and Thierry are both good enough to sell it, but even well played it’s glaring.
+It’s in this relationship, and in its gender politics generally, that the film falls on its face.
+Bainsley is the quintessential problematic female character: a token feminine presence, treated with immature male-gazey lust, serving as a catalyst for, and is inexplicably interested in, a blasé leading man who never earns that interest.
+Fortunately, Waltz and Thierry are both good enough to sell it, but even well played it’s a glaring blemish.
 The characters’ childish ogling of women, played for comic relief, is a marring problem in any case, but particularly in this kind of film, which tailors its elements to be vague and “universal” stand-ins for its philosophical discussion.
-By objectifying and marginalizing the tiny female portion of the cast, it conveys the impression that Qohen’s deep, intense, artistic struggle Does Not Apply to the female subset of humanity – it’s an Important Male Thing.
+By objectifying and marginalizing the tiny female portion of the cast, it conveys the impression that Qohen’s deep, intense, artistic struggle Does Not Apply to the female subset of humanity; it’s an Important Male Thing.
 Whether this is a failure of Gilliam the director or Pat Rushin the screenwriter isn’t entirely clear.
 But it makes for an uncomfortable stain on an otherwise fascinating and visually arresting film, and Gilliam’s most assured and interesting work in a long time.